 What Is PAD?

-Your arteries are responsible for transporting oxygen-rich away from your heart and to other parts of your body.
+Your arteries are responsible for transporting oxygen-rich blood away from your heart and to other parts of your body.
 Healthy artery walls are smooth and allow your blood to flow steadily without obstruction.
 PAD happens when your arteries become hardened, narrowed, or blocked and can no longer let blood flow freely.

 What Causes PAD?